jailenevrs/WeatherForecast/README.md

 # WeatherForecast

-With the use of HTML, Bootstrap and the server side API, I was able to create a webpage that presented the forecast based on the City the user searched for.
+With the use of HTML, Bootstrap and the server side API, Openweathermap I was able to create a webpage that presented the forecast based on the City the user searched for.
 Cities that users previously looked up will be saved in their local storage.

 # Acceptance Criteria